SilverBullet13/Montreal-Food-Safety-Alerts/README.md

 1. Collect the data from the City of Montreal public database.
 - ```python collect_data_script.py```
-2. Launches the app :
+2. Launch the app :
 - ```python app.py```

 ## Future Work